phil-rice/Phils-Blog/_posts/2015-11-14-Getting-Going-With-Scala-Macros.markdown

 as the toString of (x: Int)=>i*2?
 I think the answer is obvious

-It turns out to be fairly easy to do this:
+It turns out to be fairly easy to do this.
+As I mentioned before the parameter passed to the macro is not 'evaluated' but instead the AST of it is passed in.
+Let's look at the following code and see how we can use this
 {% highlight scala%}
 import scala.reflect.macros.blackbox.Context
 import scala.language.experimental.macros